RoboCupAtHomeJP/AtHome2024/rules/OPL/gpsr_en.md

     1. **Setup**: The TC instructs the team to move the robot to the *Start Location*.

-    1. **Category Selection**: The team tells the referee the selected category.
+    1. **Category Selection**: The team tells the `TC` the selected category.
-    Depending on the category, the referee choose an arbitrary command and gives it to the operator.
+    Depending on the category, the `TC` choose an arbitrary command and gives it to the host.
         - Category 0: Predefined instructions.
         - Category 1: Low-difficulty instructions.
         - Category 2: Medium-difficulty instructions.